grafana/grafana-plugin-examples/examples/app-basic/README.md

 ![Navigation Bar](screenshots/screenshot-nav-bar.png)

-You can enable the tab navigation bar for your app plugin by passing a "nav-model" the `onNavChanged()` function that is passed in as a prop to your root App component.
+You can enable the tab navigation bar for your app plugin by passing a "nav-model" to the `onNavChanged()` function that is passed in as a prop to your root App component.
 If you don't want to get too much into the details you can just edit `NAVIGATION` object in [constants.ts#L17].

 **Setting the tabs in [constants.ts#L17]**